bsmith89/midas2-wiki/MIDAS.md

 ## Species and sample filters

-Restrict to species that are covered sufficiently well in sufficiently many samples.

 A species is covered "sufficiently well" by a sample when the per-sample average read depth over the species is at least `genome_depth` *and* the fraction of reference genome sites covered by at least one read is at least `genome_coverage`.

+The analysis restricts attention to species that are covered sufficiently well in sufficiently many samples.
+Let's call that the "relevant" set of species.
+In addition, for each relevant species, the analysis only includes data from samples that cover that species sufficiently well.

 Parameters: